EnterpriseDB/repmgr/README.md

-At this point the replication cluster will be in a partially disabled state, with both standbys accepting read-only connections while attempting to connect to the stopped master.
+At this point the replication cluster will be in a partially disabled state, with both standbys accepting read-only connections while attempting to connect to the stopped primary.
 Note that the `repmgr` metadata table will not yet have been updated;
 executing `repmgr cluster show` will note the discrepancy:

     $ repmgr -f /etc/repmgr.conf cluster show